colmmacc/hyperawsdocs/doc_source/runbooks.md

 1. Choose **Create automation**\.

-### AWSIncidents\-CriticalIncidentRunbookTemplate<a name="runbooks-template-critical"></a>
+### `AWSIncidents-CriticalIncidentRunbookTemplate`<a name="runbooks-template-critical"></a>

-The AWSIncidents\-CriticalIncidentRunbookTemplate is a template that provides the Incident Manager incident lifecycle in manual steps\.
+The `AWSIncidents-CriticalIncidentRunbookTemplate` is a template that provides the Incident Manager incident lifecycle in manual steps\.
 These steps are generic enough to use in most applications but detailed enough to get responders started with incident resolution\.